plaa/cuke-steps/README.md

 This will scan the provided directories for step definition files (*.rb) and output the documentation in the specified file.

 The tool supports having step definitions in multiple directories.
-It will generate a separate section for each directory specified on the command line, and (if multiple directories are provided) a section containing all step definitions.
+It will generate a separate section for each directory specified on the command line.

 TODO